Tuesday, July 2, 2013 at 7:20 AM

 (London Guardian, July 1, 2013)

-Not surprisingly, the Americans are wiping egg off their faces, but otherwise do not seem too worried.
+The Americans are wiping egg off their faces, but do not seem too worried.
 Indeed, no less a person than President Obama dismissed European outrage as little more than the pot calling the kettle black.
 For here is what he said yesterday during a joint press conference with President Kikwete in Tanzania – the last leg of his six-day African tour, which included Senegal and South Africa:

 I think we should stipulate that every intelligence service—not just ours, but every European intelligence service, every Asian intelligence service, wherever there’s an intelligence service—here’s one thing that they’re going to be doing: they’re going to be trying to understand the world better and what’s going on in world capitals around the world from sources that aren’t available through the New York Times or NBC News…